iobis/manual/access.md

 To use `robis` for visualizing and mapping occurrences, see the [Visualization](dataviz.html) section of the manual.

-Watch the video below for a walkthrough of how to use the robis package to obtain OBIS data.
+Watch the video `r fontawesome::fa(name="youtube", fill="red")` below for a walkthrough of how to use the robis package to obtain OBIS data.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/8Ep4fGICQWU"